spikol/PPDS_Course_Material_2025/week2_work/w2_weds.worksheet.md

 ### Part C: Bug Hunt - The Empty String Trap (5 minutes)

-A student wrote this code but it crashes.
+A student wrote this code, but it crashes.
 Run it in your head (or in Python) to find the problem.

 ```python
 words = ["hello", "how", "are", "you", ""]  # Note the empty string!